rayshatn/hiv-transcriptomics-analysis/README.md

 ```

 Genes with positive logFC values represent transcripts with relatively higher expression in the **Controller group**, whereas negative logFC values indicate lower expression compared with the **cART group**.

+This analysis successfully identified a total of 330 significant DEGs, consisting of 164 upregulated genes (higher expression in Controllers) and 166 downregulated genes compared with cART.

 Volcano plot visualization demonstrated clear separation between significant and non-significant genes.